gopinathsjsu/team-project-trinity/README.md

 Step 4 : Run the command npm install to install the required node modules.

-Step 5 : Run the command npm install in both the terminals to run the application on localhost.
+Step 5 : Run the command npm start in both the terminals to run the application on localhost.

 ## Scrum Meetings